 Owning even a very small business can affect your eligibility for Social Security disability insurance benefits (SSDI).
-This is because if the Social Security Administration (SSA) concludes that the work you put into your business is at the level of "substantial gainful activity, you could lose your benefits -- or you won't qualify for benefits in the first place.
-Running a business includes any kind of self-employment, including providing services, like a bookkeeper, carpenter, gardener, or handyman; doing contract or consulting work; freelancing; farming; and landlording.
+If the Social Security Administration (SSA) decides that the work you put into your business is at the level of "substantial gainful activity," you could lose your benefits—or you won't qualify for benefits in the first place (but self-employed people can be eligible for benefits).

 For employees, the substantial gainful activity (SGA) limit is $1,470 per month in 2023.
 But if you're self-employed, the SSA looks beyond the dollar amount that you earn.
-The SSA will use either the “Countable Income Test” or the "Three Tests” to determine whether your work is considered substantial gainful activity (SGA).
+The SSA will use either the "countable income test" or the "three tests" to determine whether your work is considered substantial gainful activity.
 The test the SSA uses depends on when you start your business and why your work is being reviewed.
 Determining whether your self-employment activity will fail these tests takes some patience; the rules are fairly complicated.

-If you have received Social Security disability benefits for more than 24 months and you begin to run a small business or do freelance work, the SSA will use your "countable income" to see if the work you do for your small business should be considered SGA.
-If Social Security finds that your contribution to the business is SGA, it will find that you are no longer disabled.
+If you've received Social Security disability benefits for more than 24 months and you begin to run a small business or do freelance work, the SSA will use your "countable income" to see if the work you do for your small business should be considered SGA.
+If Social Security finds that your contribution to the business is SGA, the agency will find that you're no longer disabled.

-Here's the rule for the countable income test: If your countable income is more than $1,040 a month, your self-employment will be considered SGA and you will no longer be eligible for benefits, unless you can show you are not providing significant services to your business.
+Here's the rule for the countable income test: If your countable income is more than $1,470 a month (in 2023), your self-employment will be considered SGA and you will no longer be eligible for benefits, unless you can show you are not providing significant services to your business.
 In other words, if you're providing "insignificant" services to the business, you can make over the SGA amount.

-Countable income.
-Countable income is that portion of your salary or profits that you earn from your business based on your own productivity.
-To determine your countable income, the SSA will deduct the following from your net earnings:
+Countable business income is that portion of your salary or profits that you earn from your business based on your own productivity.
+To determine your countable business income, the SSA will deduct the following from your net earnings:

 One-person businesses.
-If you are the only person who works for your business, your services are considered to be significant.
-This is because without your work, the business would not exist.
+If you are the only person who works for your business, your services are automatically considered to be significant.
+Without your work, the business would not exist.

 Businesses with more than one person working for them.
 If you own a business and have one or more employees, or you co-own a business with someone else, your services are significant if:

 Farm landlords.
-If you are a farm landlord, your services are significant if you materially participate in the production or management of crops or livestock.
+If you're a farm landlord, your services are significant if you materially participate in the production or management of crops or livestock.
 In that case, you must make less than the SGA amount.

-When you first apply for SSDI, or if you have been receiving benefits for less than 24 months, the SSA will use the "three tests" to determine whether your self-employment work is SGA.
+When you first apply for SSDI, or if you've been receiving SSDI benefits for less than 24 months, the SSA will use what it calls the "three tests" to determine whether your self-employment work is SGA.

 The three tests are: